kesaito09/minishell/README.md

 ### Documentation and references

-- The official subject PDF (`subject/minishell.pdf`, version 9.0) — primary
-  source of truth for required behavior.
 - `bash(1)` and the GNU Bash manual (<https://www.gnu.org/software/bash/manual/>) — reference shell whose
   behavior we mirror whenever the subject is silent.